kevin-hanselman/fillbukkit/README.md

 - `craftbukkit`: Path to base Craftbukkit server folder
 - `plugins`: Path to Craftbukkit plugins folder.
 This shouldn't need to be changed.
 - `update`: Path to the Craftbukkit plugins-update folder.
 This shouldn't need to be changed.
 - `disabled`: Path to disabled plugins folder.
-This is where JAR not being run on your server will be temporarily stored.
+This is where JARs not being run on your server will be temporarily stored.
 - `dlcache`: Path to the folder to keep old downloaded archives.
 This allows `upgrade` to determine the need to copy new JARs.

 ## Plugin List File